 Groups or organizations needing to create or update their constitution should refer to the requirements for constitutions outlined above, and to the Model Constitution available here.

-The Organizations Commission of Student Senate reserves the right to review and assess both organizations and their constitutions.
-In addition, should an organization’s national affiliate not reasonably comply with the requirements for constitutions, the Organizations Commission of Student Senate reserves the right to revoke a campus organization’s recognition status.
+The Campus Affairs Commission of Student Senate reserves the right to review and assess both organizations and their constitutions.
+In addition, should an organization’s national affiliate not reasonably comply with the requirements for constitutions, the Campus Affairs Commission of Student Senate reserves the right to revoke a campus organization’s recognition status.